Elephant Conservation in Kenya

 2016 Ivory Burn, Kenya

-Nairobi—In April, the presidents of Gabon and Kenya set fire to 105 tons of elephant ivory and more than 1 ton of rhino horn (believed to be the largest stockpile ever destroyed) in a dramatic statement against the trade in ivory and products from endangered species.
-They say the pyres billowed thick plumes of white smoke over yellow flames that consumed the ivory.
-This was incited by about twenty thousand liters of jet fuel and oxygen.
+Nairobi—In April, the President of Gabon, together with the President of Kenya, set fire to 105 tons of elephant ivory and more than 1 ton of rhino horn in a dramatic statement against the trade in ivory and products from endangered species.
+This is believed to be the largest stockpile ever destroyed.
+The conservationists who gathered from across the world to bear witness to the event describe pyres that billowed thick plumes of white smoke over yellow flames that consumed the ivory.
+This was ignited by about twenty thousand litres of jet fuel and oxygen.
 It was not known how long the burn would last because the burning of such a quantity was unprecedented.
 The stacks of tusks represented more than six-thousand seven-hundred (6,700) elephants killed for their ivory and three-hundred and forty (340) rhinos killed for their horns, plus endangered animal hides and skins and so on, sandalwood seizures and sacks full of Prunus Africana bark.

-By setting the pyres ablaze the trophies have been placed beyond economic value.
-This has demonstrated to the world at large that the cache was destroyed and not pilfered back into the black market.
-And so it has reaffirmed a commitment to protect the irreplaceable wildlife in Kenya.
-Kenyatta, who was joined by other African leaders and foreign officials, has demanded a total ban on the ivory trade to protect the future of wild elephants on the continent.
+With this act, Kenya has demonstrated to the world at large that the cache was destroyed and not pilfered back into the black market.
+This decision has reaffirmed a commitment to protect the irreplaceable wildlife in Kenya.
+President Uhuru Kenyatta, who was joined by other African leaders and foreign officials, has demanded a total ban on the ivory trade to protect the future of wild elephants on the continent.

 1 Zane, D. ‘Kenya's ivory inferno: Does burning elephant tusks destroy them?’
 BBC News, 29 April 2016.
 Website Link